chris-wood/ccnx-keyexchange-rfc/draft-wood-icnrg-ccnxkeyexchange-01.md

   negotiation communication without being detected by the parties to the communication.

-- The state of a CCNx-KE session can be securely migrated between an endpoint performing authentication and that which provides content using a "move token."
+- The state of a CCNxKE session can be securely migrated between an endpoint performing authentication and that which provides content using a "move token."
 This allows authentication and authorization to be separated from encryption for a session, enabling different systems to complete these steps.